sitespeedio/dashboard.sitespeed.io/README.md

 </pre>

 The [**loop.sh**](https://github.com/sitespeedio/dashboard.sitespeed.io/blob/main/loop.sh) is the start point.
-Run it and feed it with the folder name of the server (in our case we only run the tests on server names *nyc3-1*).
+Run it.
 That script will git pull the repo for every iteration and run the script [**run.sh**](https://github.com/sitespeedio/dashboard.sitespeed.io/blob/main/run.sh).

 Then [**run.sh**](https://github.com/sitespeedio/dashboard.sitespeed.io/blob/main/run.sh) will use the right configuration in [**/config/**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/config) and run the URLs/scripts that are configured.
 Our configuration files extends configuration files that only exits on the server where we hold secret information like username and passwords.
 You don't need set it up that way, if you use a private git repo.